nick2498/furniture-website/README.md

 # Brand X. | Furniture Website

-Build a responsive dummy website using HTML, CSS and JavaScript.
+Build a responsive dummy website using HTML, CSS, and JavaScript.

 I deployed this project to Netlify.